antirez/linenoise/README.markdown

 Please test it everywhere you can and report back!

 ## Let's push this forward!

-Please fork it and add something interesting and send me a pull request.
-What's especially interesting are fixes, new key bindings, better completion.

 Patches should be provided in the respect of linenoise sensibility for small easy to understand code.